Email validation

 Unaccepted characters

-This validation is not to be confused with a validation service like Briteverify.
-This is a check to verify that the syntax of an email address is correct.
-One of the main drivers to use this validation process is to support international characters (such as UTF-8) in the local part of the email address.
+This validation is a syntax check, not a validation service.
+One goal of this process is to support international characters (such as UTF-8) in the local part of the email address.

-Email syntax validation looks at both the local and host part of an email address.
-The local part is anything before the asperand (@), and the host part is anything after the asperand.
-For example, this local part of an email address may start and end with any of the allowed characters except for a period (.).
-Note that this process is only validating the syntax of the email address and does not consider whether the domain has a valid MX server or if the user exists on the domain listed.
+Braze validates syntax for both the local and host parts of an email address.
+The local part is anything before the asperand (@); the host part is anything after.
+The local part may start and end with any allowed character except a period (.).
+This process doesn’t consider whether the domain has a valid MX server or if a user exists on that domain.

 Local part validation rules